Six down, one to go – Iran named as "world's biggest sponsor of terrorism"

 The reasons for wars are seldom the ones given to the public, for obvious reasons.
 Geopolitics – the study of geography as it relates to international relations – describes a world of resources and markets: oil and gas; silver and gold; opium and silk, producers and consumers, and the distribution network of pipelines, ports and shipping lanes, and road and rail corridors which connect them.

 The great inland rail project was the major driving force behind the rapid industrialisation of the United States from 1860 onwards.
-With major projects like the trans-Siberian railway and the Panama Crossing, iron rails began to spread across the face of the earth like a Borg assimilation.
+With major projects like the trans-Siberian railway and the Panama Crossing, iron rails soon began to spread across the face of the earth like a cyborg conversion in a space-horror movie.
 It’s hard to believe in 2017 that more than a century ago a planned sea bridge across the Bering Strait would have made it possible to travel all the way from Santiago to Lisbon on a standard 5 foot gauge.

 Ultimately it was the Berlin to Baghdad railway which proved to be a bridge too far.
 The project, commenced in 1903, would have provided Germany with a shortcut to the East through Basra, a connection to its southern colonies in Africa, and access to an unlimited supply of oil.
 The German-Ottoman partnership posed a threat to established power which would ultimately lead to the outbreak of WWI - but not before Britain concluded a deal with the Baghdad Railway Company recognising southern Mesopotamia and southern and central Persia as the exclusive field of operations of the Anglo-Persian Oil Company (later BP.)